Chemo-Dynamical Tagging in the Outskirts: The Origins of Stellar Substructures in the Magellanic Clouds

 On the other hand, the stars in the northern substructure are consistent with being part of the LMC disk (see also \citealt{Cullinane2021}, who explored the kinematics of the northern arc in the LMC periphery).

-We also found in C22 that the combination of LMC and SMC debris produced from their interaction is a plausible explanation for the extreme velocities in the southern periphery of the LMC, although it is not possible to rule out other origins.
+It was also found in C22 that the combination of LMC and SMC debris produced from their interaction is a plausible explanation for the extreme velocities in the southern periphery of the LMC, although it is not possible to rule out other origins.

 To further constrain the origin of these overdense regions, information about their chemical abundances is needed, which is also available from the APOGEE-2S observations.
 Chemical abundances of the Magellanic system contain relevant information about star formation, evolution and their interaction with the interstellar medium.
 The detailed chemical characterization of a number of elements available from APOGEE-2S will allow us to understand the relation between the six regions and the LMC, SMC and the MW better.
 Also, we can investigate different starbursts produced in the Magellanic system and how the interstellar medium (ISM) polluters such as Asymptotic Giant Branch (AGB) stars and supernovae among others, influenced the chemical fingerprint observed nowadays in the Magellanic system and in their periphery.
 Moreover, we will be able to offer more detailed information about the age-metallicity relation in the LMC \citep{Piatti2013,carrera2008}.